 - Initial Cost: $$ Much cheaper and lower profile than an RV or a Van, the pop-top has similar cost advantages to a Teardrop camper

 - Running Cost: $ Poptop tents are light and roomy.
-It’s a decent affordable option for summer camping, but not ideal for all-weather camping, or all season camping.
+It’s a decent affordable option for summer camping, but not ideal for all-weather camping, or all-season camping.

 - Usability: 5/10 Pop-up trailers, while light, aren’t luxurious.
 Durability is also sometimes questionable, with the inside getting moldy quickly if not well looked after.
 If you’re only camping spring and summer, and interior space and price remain your two dominant criteria, pop-tops are a great alternative option to consider.

 - Usability: 8/10 Driving with a towing trailer takes a bit to get used to, but more often than not, we have to remind ourselves that we are actually towing a charge.
 The turning radius remains the same.
 Backing up is a bit more interesting, but spending time practicing in an empty parking lot at first will make it a breeze in no time.
-Resistance to the weather is on par with RV’s and Vans, at the exception that a smaller space takes less to maintain a pleasant temperature inside.
-A camping and surfing trip to Tofino in the rain no longer has end prematurely with your gear, tent and clothing soaked and miserable.
+Resistance to the weather is on par with RV’s and Vans, with the exception that a smaller space takes less to maintain a pleasant temperature inside.
+A camping and surfing trip to Tofino in the rain no longer has ended prematurely with your gear, tent, and clothing soaked and miserable.
 With a small electric heater in the back, you get to step into a pre-heated pod before even snuggling under the blanket, or inside your sleeping bag.
 Tiny from the outside, spacious inside.
 If taking a full family on a camping trip with nothing but a small Teardrop camper could show itself ambitious (bring a spare tent!), You will find yourself having ample space inside, even if like Pascal, you measure 6ft5.
 Teardrops look tiny from the outside, but cleverly designed options offer a great sense of space inside.